SoC Projects

 - class top.polysyn.top.PolySoc(*args, src_loc_at=0, **kwargs)

-In touch mode, the touch magnitude controls the filter envelopes of each voice.
-In MIDI mode, the velocity of each note as well as the value of the modulation wheel affects the filter envelopes.
+For touch, the touch magnitude controls the filter envelopes of each voice.
+For MIDI, the velocity of each note and mod wheel affects the filter envelopes.

 Each voice is hard panned left or right in the stereo field, with 2 end-of-chain effects: distortion and diffusion (delay), both of which can be mixed in with the UI.